electric-relaxation/nba-belt/docs/spec.md

 ## 4. Supported Scope

 ### 4.1 Season support
-- Must support computing belt for the “current season” (default).
+- Must compute belt for the “current season” (default).
-- Provide a mechanism to select a season via query parameter:
-  - `/api/belt?season=2025`
-- UI may initially show only the current season; multi-season browsing is a future enhancement.
+- UI currently shows only the current season; multi-season browsing is a future enhancement.

 ### 4.2 Games included
 - Regular season only.